May 31st

 When bogged down by hardships, do not lose heart.
 These bad times are not permanent.
 They are not here to stay.
 They have their own lifespan and at the end of it, they have to move out of one's life.
 When the going gets tough, the tough get going!
 Tough times never last, but tough people do!

-At the same time, do not be proud during good times.
-When all is well and life is good, be reminded that it is not going to stay either!
+At the same time, do not be overly proud during good times either.
+When all is well and life is good, be reminded that it will not stay either!
 It has its own lifespan and will pass on as well!!
-If one soars too high during these times, then he is only going to fall harder.
-When it all changes, one who is grounded even in pleasant times is truly admirable.
+If one soars too high during good times, he can only fall harder.
+One who is grounded even in pleasant times is truly admirable.
 When the tide of change comes along, his feet are very much on the ground and he rides the tide easily.
 Why make the good times of today sad thoughts of tomorrow?

 pada vigrahaH: